NotifiUs/php-wctp/Readme.md

 While we follow the WCTP recommendations for parameters and lengths, we don't enforce allowed characters.
 Anything that is not XML compliant will be automatically escaped, so keep that in mind.
-This should provide an additional level of flexibility (via and modernize the now ~15 year-old protocol.
+This should provide an additional level of flexibility (through conventions) and modernize the now ~15 year-old protocol.

 ## WCTP XML Methods